ycechungAI/goose/documentation/docs/guides/recipes/session-recipes.md

    ```
    </details>

+    For detailed descriptions and example configurations of all recipe fields, see the [Recipe Reference Guide](/docs/guides/recipes/recipe-reference).

    :::warning
    You cannot create a recipe from an existing recipe session - the `/recipe` command will not work.
    :::